Jamie956/Jamie956.github.io/post/angular.md

 - NgIf gives an element the ability to conditionally render or be removed

-- Attribute directives (NgClass) modify the appearance or behavior of an element.

-- Structural directives (NgIf , NgFor) modify the DOM tree based on some conditions.

 - The primary default directives provided by Angular consist of the following:
   - NgClass—Conditionally apply a class to an element
   - NgStyle—Conditionally apply a set of styles to an element